muhammadowais75/communication/README.md

+- A problem in speaking is called a speech disorder,

 # Can't Connect at the Moment Response
 ```js
 - Thank you for your call earlier.
 Apologies, I was caught up at the time.
 I'm available now if you'd like to connect.